clone2727/cabal/CONTRIBUTING.md

-Thank you for considering contributing to ScummVM.
+Thank you for considering contributing to Cabal.

 Please make sure to read our guidelines for contributions on our [wiki](http://wiki.scummvm.org/index.php/Developer_Central).
 In particular: